 All OM Ships staff are volunteers.
 No one – including the captain – is paid a salary.
 Each one on board has to raise financial support to cover the expenses of their time of service.

-While Logos Hope is classed as a passenger ship, in reality there are no passengers.
-The crewmembers on board are serving as volunteers, usually for a two-year term of service.
+While the ships are classed as passenger ships, in reality there are no passengers.
+The crewmembers on board our ships are serving as volunteers, usually for a two-year term of service.
 Life and work on board is an intensive but very rewarding experience.
 Find out more about joining.

 About one third of the funding comes from the sale of books and non-book items (such as souvenirs) in the onboard bookfair.
 Another third comes from the financial support of personnel volunteering with us provided by friends, family and other supporters.
 The rest comes from gifts and donations given by individuals, trusts, foundations and community groups.
 Our organisation is not a government or corporate funded enterprise.
 Some local corporate sponsorship in the ports of call helps to reduce port and publicity expenses.

 The experience and dedication of the ship’s crewmembers, often working long hours, helps keep our vessel shipshape.
-Logos Hope also undergoes regular dry docking to ensure that the fabric of the vessel is kept up to the highest standard.
+Our ships also undergo regular dry docking to ensure that the fabric of the vessel is kept up to the highest standard.